Buying a New Condo vs Resale Condo

-When planning to buy a condo, potential buyers will first mull over the pros and cons of buying a new one from developer or from resale market before deciding which way to go.
+When planning to buy a condo, potential buyers will first mull over the pros and cons of buying a new one from developer or from resale market.
+Here are some useful insights about New Condo vs Resale Condo.

-Newly launched condo is appealing to buyers who are not in a hurry to move in and prefer brand new property which requires minimal or no renovation.
+Newly launched condo is appealing to buyers who are not in a hurry to move in and prefer brand new property requiring minimal or no renovation.

 Buyers who need immediate occupation especially after selling their existing properties, tend to go for resale properties at their preferred location.